Extensive Range

 The History of Ceylon Orange Pekoe Tea

-It is believed that 19th-century British tea magnate, Sir Thomas Lipton, first popularised the term ‘Orange Pekoe’, the true origin of which is still open to speculation.
+It is believed that 19th-century British tea magnate Sir Thomas Lipton first popularised the term Orange Pekoe, the true origin of which is still open to speculation.

 Health Benefits of Orange Pekoe Tea

-Ceylon Pekoe tea is high in antioxidants and potassium, which can relax tension in blood vessels and arteries.
-It is also rich in flavonoid compounds, which may help to combat risk factors for heart disease such as high blood pressure and high cholesterol.
+Ceylon Pekoe tea is high in antioxidants and potassium, which can help relax tension in blood vessels and arteries.
+It is also rich in flavonoid compounds, which may help combat risk factors for heart disease such as high blood pressure and high cholesterol.

 How Ceylon Orange Pekoe Tea Is Produced

-Ceylon Orange Pekoe is sourced from the highlands of Sri Lanka and made from the fine, dried leaves of the Camellia Sinensis plant.
-These thin, fine leaves are carefully handpicked during the first ‘flush’ (the first picking in a tea harvest season).
-In fact, in order to be classed as a Pekoe tea the leaves must be picked during this first flush, which is claimed by many to be the best period in which to pick tea leaves.
-Leaves picked during the first flush are said to contain more delicate, complex flavours than leaves picked during the second flush, as well as with more nutrients and antioxidants.
+Ceylon Orange Pekoe is sourced from the highlands of Sri Lanka and made from the fine, dried leaves of the Camellia sinensis plant.
+These thin, fine leaves are carefully handpicked during the first flush, which is the first picking in a tea harvest season.
+In order to be classed as a Pekoe tea, the leaves must be picked during this first flush, which many consider the best period for harvesting tea leaves.

 Types of Orange Pekoe Tea

-Ceylon BOP Tea and Kenya Milima GFOP Black Tea are fine examples of floral, full-bodied broken Orange Pekoe tea, while Nonsuch BOP Nilgiri Black Tea is a great South India tea made from broken Orange Pekoe leaves.
+Ceylon BOP Tea and Kenya Milima GFOP Black Tea are fine examples of floral, full-bodied broken Orange Pekoe tea, while Nonsuch BOP Nilgiri Black Tea is a South India tea made from broken Orange Pekoe leaves.

 Reviews of Ceylon Orange Pekoe